cambiegroup/flowchem/docs/getting_started.md

 This guide will guide you through the installation and setup of a flowchem server.

 ## Install flowchem
-Flowchem is a command-line tool that generates an API to control a variety of instruments commonly found in chemistry labs.
 To use it, you need to have Python installed.
 Flowchem requires a Python version of 3.10 or later.

 To get started with flowchem run:
 ```shell